DNSP-11

 The 'bonding hormone' you make naturally.
 Synthetic oxytocin is FDA-approved for labor; off-label use covers social, anxiety, and intimacy contexts.

-Porcine brain-derived peptide complex.
-Used clinically in 50+ countries (Russia, China, Mexico, EU) for stroke recovery, TBI, and Alzheimer's.
-Mixture of low-molecular-weight peptides, not a single compound.
+A brain-recovery drug used abroad for stroke, head injury, and Alzheimer's.
+A porcine brain-derived peptide complex used clinically in 50+ countries (Russia, China, Mexico, EU) for stroke recovery, TBI, and Alzheimer's.
+It's a mixture of low-molecular-weight peptides, not a single compound.

-Russian-origin nootropic peptide.
-Alert/focus end of the spectrum.
-Pairs with Selank for a balanced cognitive stack.
+For alertness and focus.
+A Russian-origin nootropic peptide on the alert/focus end of the spectrum that pairs with Selank for a balanced cognitive stack.

-Angiotensin IV analog with strong synaptogenic effect in animal models.
-Often-cited as 'BDNF on steroids.'
+A brain compound aimed at building new connections between neurons.
+An angiotensin IV analog with strong synaptogenic effect in animal models, often-cited as 'BDNF on steroids.'
 Very limited human data.